passcod/figleaf/README.md

 - `reload`: `"true"` when the config is being reloaded
 - `singleton`: `"true"` when loading as a singleton
 - `source`: `file`, `env`, `args`, `db:*`...
-- TODO: more

 ## Generators

-Figleaf comes several generators that create useful output from your configuration definition.
+Figleaf comes with several generators that create useful output from your configuration definition.
 Due to technical limitations, these need to be called from your own code and return strings — you can then output to screen or to file as you see fit.